joelnewswanger/Autonomous-Vehicles-Projects/README.md

 # Autonomous-Vehicles-Projects

-Projects from studies in Autonomous vehicles including the Udacity Self-driving Car Engineer Nanodegree and other personally motivated research.
+Projects from studies in machine learning for Autonomous vehicles including the Udacity Self-driving Car Engineer Nanodegree and other personally motivated research.

 ## Contents: